 71) La Tomate

-Mix a little Pastis with some sweet grenadine syrup, and you have a French cocktail called “the tomato”.
-You’ll rarely find this on restaurant menus but these two ingredients are often on hand in home bar carts.
-The sweetness of the grenadine syrup with the licorice pastis sounds strange and does take some getting used .
+Mix a little Pastis with some sweet grenadine syrup, and you have a French cocktail called “the tomato.”
+You’ll rarely find this on restaurant menus, but these two ingredients are often on hand in home bar carts.
+The sweetness of the grenadine syrup with the licorice pastis sounds strange and does take some getting used to.

 72) Le Mimosa

-Even though the Mimosa was invented at the Riz in Paris by Barman Frank Meier, it’s probably more popular outside of France.
-No one knows for sure, but it was probably named after the flour of the same name and same yellow colour.
+Even Barman Frank Meier invented the Mimosavented at the Riz in Meier; it’s probably more famous outside France.
+No one knows for sure, but it was probably named after the flour of the same name and the same yellow colour.

 Both drinks contain sweet vermouth and Campari, but Boulevardier uses whiskey instead of gin as its third ingredient.